 Under the Individuals with Disabilities Education Act (Pub.
 L. 101-476, 1990), federal funds through Part C of the act support early intervention services for children up to age 3 (although these are not necessarily funds to pay for child care or early learning programs), while federal Part B funds support the incremental costs of special education preschool for children with an individualized education plan starting at age 3, which is tailored to the specific needs of the child and their family.
-Given the uncertainties about the additional costs of providing supports for preschool-age children with special needs, such costs are not included in the estimates of the cost of care presented in Chapter 3.
+Given the uncertainties about the additional costs of providing supports for pre-school-age children with special needs, such costs are not included in the estimates of the cost of care presented in Chapter 3.
 However, because we focus on the pre-school-age population as a whole, the baseline cost of high-quality care with a well-compensated workforce will be included as if children with special needs were typically developing children.
-At the same time, we do not count the federal Individuals with Disabilities Education Act funds that flow to Vermont for this purpose, nor any other state or local special education funding as part of the existing pool of public funds available to support ECE.
+At the same time, we do not count the federal Individuals with Disabilities Education funding as part of the existing pool of public funds available to support ECE.
 An estimate of the amount of these funds is detailed later in this chapter.